Ansible Plugin

 -e "keeper_private_key=XXXXX"

-There are three Keeper action plugins and one lookup plugin.
+There are eleven Keeper action plugins, one lookup, and one lookup plugin.

 The plugin example are shown with the short plugin names.
 If you installed the collection via Ansible Galaxy, you will need to use the longer plugin name or add the collection name to the list of collections used in your playbook.